nicola-cab/cpp_sandbox/multithreading/task_system/README.md

 For simplicity the result on Windows are not reported here, but what I observed is that, again on windows the overall computation resulted slower than on OSX, moreover the fine grain locking queue had less impact on the task system implementing task stealing approach and made the other 2 task systems (without task stealing) closing the gap with the former.
 On both OSs but particularly on Windows, sometimes the task stealing system that was using the fine locking queue resulted slower than the one using a simple STL container with coarse locking.

-Remarkable is the impact of the fine locked queue that is implemented underneath like a single linked list.
-For this reason I tried to run the same experiment on a slighly different fine grain locking queue that allowed me to reserve in advance a bunch of slots per each queue per thread.
-Reusing them rather than allocate memory every time.
-The overall performance achieved using this queue are however neglectable.
+Remarkable is the impact of using the fine locked queue that is implemented underneath like a single linked list.
+In order to avoid to allocate often to make room for new slots in the queue, I tried to run the same experiment on a slighly different fine grain locking queue that allowed me to reserve in advance a bunch of slots per each queue per thread.

+Reusing these slots rather than allocate memory every time.
+The overall performance achieved using this queue is however neglectable for the task stealing system, but all the other task pools got twice as faster as they were before, even though they did not overcome the task stealing one.
 Here the results that I got.

 #####OSX operating system